Myke24/Who-wants-to-be-a-Pokemon-Master-/README.md

 # Who-wants-to-be-a-Pokemon-Master-

-A Jeopardy style game created by using the Fetch API to gather data from the PokeAPI
+A game created by using the Fetch API to gather data from the PokeAPI

 ## App

 ## Technologies Used

+    Fetch API, PokeAPI, tenor.com(for the image for losing)

 ## Installation Instructions